seanivore/c-scopes-handy-agent/readme.md

 2. Open your browser to `http://localhost:8000`
 3. Click on `index.html`
-4. Allow camera access when prompted
+4. Click "START GAME" - camera activates automatically
-5. Click the 🤌 button to enable natural gestures
+5. Allow camera access when prompted
 6. Use clear hand movements (no finger tracking) to control the game

 ## Browser Requirements